What is a Data Center?

 Types of Data Centers

 There are various types of data centers that businesses can build or store their data within.
 These include:

-A colocation facility rents out space that is owned by the data center provider.
+One of the types of data centers is a colocation facility, which rents out space that is owned by the data center provider.
 The data center infrastructure is hosted by the building owner, which includes equipment and services for bandwidth, cooling systems, networking, power, and security.
-The company or service provider renting the space is responsible for installing and managing components such as firewalls, data center servers, and storage.
+The companies or service provider renting the space are responsible for installing and managing components such as firewalls, data center servers, and storage.

-An enterprise data center is a facility that has been built by and is owned and operated by a business for its own use.
+One of the largest types of data centers is an enterprise data center, a facility that has been built by and is owned and operated by a business for its own use.
 The facility can be located in the organization’s own site but is typically situated off-premises at a location that offers prime connectivity, power, and security.
 Building and equipping an enterprise data center requires significant capital investment but enables organizations to design it to fit their specific requirements.

 A hyperscale data center is designed to provide the hyperscale computing that is necessary for cloud and big data storage.
 A hyperscale facility enables major cloud players to provide robust, scalable applications and storage services to their customers.
 These facilities are typically at least 10,000 square feet in size and have more than 500 cabinets and 5,000 servers running on an ultra-high-speed network.
 The key difference between hyperscale and enterprise data centers is the high fiber network that is utilized across a hyperscale facility.

-Whichever approach businesses choose, securing the data center is crucial.
-FortiGate is a data center firewall that secures enterprise data centers with next-generation firewall technology.
-Discover how Fortinet can help your organization protect the enterprise with data center firewalls.
+Whichever approach businesses choose, data center security is crucial.
+FortiGate is a data center firewall that secures large enterprise data centers with next-generation firewall technology.
+Discover how Fortinet provides top data center security services that can help your organization protect the enterprise with data center firewalls.